ashutoshSemwal3236/AmazonUIClone/README.md

-# AMazon Homepage UI clone developed using HTMl and CSS
+# Amazon Homepage UI clone developed using HTML and CSS